 If a student discloses a disability to you, requests accommodations, and you have not received a letter from the DSO, refer the student to the DSO.

 If you believe that an accommodation is not reasonable, contact the DSO before denying an accommodation to a student.
 Similarly, if, at any time, you have questions about any accommodation, you are encouraged to discuss your concerns with a staff member of the DSO.
-In addition, the DSO staff can schedule a training session for you or your department upon request.
+In addition, the DSO staff can schedule an information session for you or your department upon request.

 Please review the links for more information regarding accommodations.